dm1ar/Risc-V-Keyer/sw-eng/DM1AR_prompting_history.md

-# Here you find some recurring ChatGPT Prompts for Software- Engineering
+# Here you find some recurring and example ChatGPT Prompts for Software- Engineering

+This is an iterative approach.
+Their are bugs and failures in the prompts and in ChatGPT answers, which have to be corrected in the next iteration.

 ## Basics

+This is always needed, to prepare ChatGPT for what is to come.
+Every line is needed.

 - We are doing an embedded code project together step-by-step
 - The project is a Morse Keyer